-It is recommended that Pre K - level 2 students just learning to swim take an 8 day session or two 5 day sessions...at a MINIMUM.
+It is recommended that Pre K - Level 2 students just learning to swim take at least 2 weeks of lessons to secure their skills in order to advance to the next Level.
 Children make the most progress by day 4 or 5 and we need more time to build on their foundation.

 Preschool Classes - children ages 3 and 4 who are ready to be in the water without a parent and begin learning the fundamentals of swimming

-- Level 1 – at least 5 years of age, promotes comfort in the water, submerging, floating, breath control and underwater swimming.
+- Level 1 – at least 5 years of age, promotes comfort in the water, submerging, floating, breathe control and underwater swimming.

 - Level 6 - Lifeguard Readiness, also known as Jr. Lifeguard.
 Students will learn a variety of water rescue skills as well as have an introduction to using a backboard, students also are required to swim 500 yards using all strokes.

 All classes follow the American Red Cross Learn to Swim guidelines; participants receive a certification card at the mastery of each level.